TheSoul Group

-TheSoul Publishing is a global digital media publisher based in Limassol, Cyprus which oversees multiple brands that monetize based on short-form content.
+TheSoul Group (formerly known as TheSoul Publishing) is a global digital media publisher based in Limassol, Cyprus which oversees multiple brands that monetize based on short-form content.
 Founded in 2016, it focuses on video content, most of which has been categorised as content farm material.
 TheSoul's brands include YouTube channels such as 5-Minute Crafts, Bright Side, La La Life, Teen-Z, and 123 GO!

 Although TheSoul is headquartered in Cyprus, its videos are produced all over the world with multiple offices throughout Europe and North America.
 It develops videos across 100 channel brands in 19 different languages.

 The company has drawn criticism for the content on their channels, for being unusual and bizarre and its reliance on clickbait.

 History

 2016–2017: 5-Minute Crafts and Bright Side

 TheSoul Publishing was launched by web developers Pavel Radaev and Marat Mukhametov, who are Cyprus-based Russian nationals, in the Cypriot city of Limassol in 2016.
 It grew out of the duo's Kazan-based company AdMe, which focused on digital advertising and content distribution.
 Later that year, TheSoul launched its YouTube channel 5-Minute Crafts, which became 13th most-subscribed YouTube channel in the world as of April 2023.
 In 2017, the company launched Bright Side, which became its second-most popular YouTube channel.

 In 2019, TheSoul said it had 550 employees and produced 1,500 videos a month.
 In 2021, it was recorded that the company had 2,100 employees, 80% of whom work remotely and follow a "no meetings" policy.
 As of October 2022, the company's employees are based in over 70 countries and six continents.

 In March 2021, TheSoul was named Digital Studio of the Year by Digiday at its Video & TV Awards.
 In September, the company published a video launching its virtual YouTuber musician character Polar, which received over 3 million views by December.
 TheSoul also announced a distribution deal with French record label Believe in December.
 In 2021, the company adapted content from its various DIY-focused channels (including 5-Minute Crafts) for distribution on Pinterest.
 This began with translating 5-Minute Crafts' videos into Portuguese and Spanish, a move that was recognized with the Best Use of Pinterest Award at that year's Drum Awards for Digital Industries.